jscutlery/convoyr/README.md

 import { ConvoyrModule } from '@convoyr/angular';
 import { createCachePlugin } from '@convoyr/plugin-cache';
 import { createRetryPlugin } from '@convoyr/plugin-retry';
-import { createRetryPlugin } from '@convoyr/plugin-auth';
-import { AuthService } from './auth/auth.service';

 @NgModule({
-  declarations: [AppComponent],
   imports: [
-    BrowserModule,
-    HttpClientModule,
     ConvoyrModule.forRoot({
-      deps: [AuthService],
-      config(authService: AuthService) {
-        return {
       plugins: [
-            createCachePlugin(),
-            createRetryPlugin(),
-            createAuthPlugin({
-              token: authService.getToken(),
-            }),
+        createCachePlugin(), /* 👈🏻 Cache network requests */
+        createRetryPlugin(), /* 👈🏻 Retry failed requests */
       ],
-        };
-      },
     }),
-  ],
-  bootstrap: [AppComponent],
+  ]
 })
 export class AppModule {}
 ```

 # How It Works

 The main building block is the plugin.
 A plugin is a simple object that lets you intercept network communications and control or transform them easily.
 Like an _HttpInterceptor_ a plugin may transform outgoing request and the response stream as well before passing it to the next plugin.
 The library comes with a built-in [plugin collection](#built-in-plugins) to provide useful behaviors for your apps and to tackle the need to rewrite redundant logic between projects.
-It's also possible to [create your own plugin](./docs/custom-plugin#implementing-custom-plugins) for handling custom behaviors.
+It's also possible to [create your own plugin](./docs/custom-plugin.md#implementing-custom-plugins) for handling custom behaviors.
 Learn more about [convoyr](https://www.codamit.dev/introducing-convoyr).

 ## Demo

 Checkout the [demo app workspace](./apps/sandbox) for a concrete example.

-# Built-in Plugins
+## Built-in Plugins

 This project is a monorepo that includes the following packages.